AdobeDocs/analytics.en/help/implement/vars/config-vars/s-account.md

 # s.useForcedLinkTracking

-The  variable determines the report suite where data is stored and reported.
+The `account` variable determines the report suite where data is stored and reported.

 If sending to multiple report suites (multi-suite tagging), `s.account` may be a comma-separated list of values.
 The report suite ID is determined by Adobe.